 - a.
-Copying from another student's work, examination paper or other exam instrument (i.e. computer) - b.
+Copying from another student's work, examination paper or other exam instrument (i.e., computer) - b.
 Allowing another student to copy from any work, an examination, paper, or other exam instrument - c.
 Unauthorized use of books, notes or other materials to complete an examination, quiz, project or other academic assignment - d.
 Unauthorized collaboration with others on a test, quiz, assignment or other academic project - e.
 Using or processing unauthorized or concealed materials (such as notes, formula lists, cheat sheets, Web sites) during an examination - f.
-Receiving communications such as, but not limited to notes, text messages, phone messages, computer-based message or nonverbal signs during examinations - g.
+Receiving communications such as, but not limited to notes, text messages, phone messages, computer-based message or nonverbal signs during examinations

+- g.
 Disclosing examination questions or topics to other students; receiving information about examination questions or topics from other students - h.
 Submission or use of falsified data - i.
 Theft of or unauthorized access to an examination - j.
 Submission of the same work for credit in more than one course, without obtaining permission of all faculty beforehand - 2.
-Plagiarism is the unauthorized use or close imitation of the language and thoughts of another and the representation of them as one's own original work.
-(Dictionary Com., 2009)
+Plagiarism is defined as: to steal and pass off the ideas or words of another as one's own and/or use another's production without crediting the source (Merriam-Webster.com, Retrieved 6/2022)